gsinghg19/r2-tech-test/README.md

 ## Endpoints

 - `/api`

   - GET - Returns a 200 and an `ok` message when the server is online

+- `/api/recipes`

+  - GET - Returns a 200 when all available recipes has been received.
+  - GET Returns a 200 when all available recipes where the ingredients are excluded, are returned.

+- `/api/recipes/:id`

+  - GET - Responds with a 200 for a single recipe corresponding with recipe id.

+- `/api/recipes/`
+  - POST - responds with a 201 for a new posted recipe

 (P.S.
 If you're looking for the instructions, check out INSTRUCTIONS.md)